-- You are covered by both Medicare and Medicaid.
+- You are covered by both Medicare and AHCCCS (Medicaid).
 Medicare covers health care and prescription drugs.
-Medicaid covers your cost sharing for Medicare services, including Medicaid also covers services Medicare does not cover, like long-term care, and community-based services. - Like all Medicare health plans, we cover everything that Original Medicare covers.
+AHCCCS (Medicaid) covers your cost sharing for Medicare services, including assistance with your Medicare Part A and B cost-sharing (deductibles, copayments, and coinsurance).
+AHCCCS (Medicaid) also covers services Medicare does not cover, like long-term care, over-the counter drugs, home and community based services and other Medicaid-covered services. - Like all Medicare health plans, we cover everything that Original Medicare covers.
 (If you want to know more about the coverage and costs of Original Medicare, look in your Medicare & You 2021 Handbook.
 View it online at www.medicare.gov or ask for a copy by calling 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
-TTY users should call 1-877-486-2048.) - For all preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you. - Sometimes, Medicare adds coverage under Original Medicare for new services during the year.
-If Medicare adds coverage for any services during 2021, either Medicare or our plan will cover those services. - If you are within our plan's three-month period of deemed continued eligibility, we will continue to provide all Medicare Advantage plan-covered Medicare benefits.
+TTY users should call 1-877-486-2048.) - For all preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you.
+However, if you also are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a copayment will apply for the care received for the existing medical condition. - Sometimes, Medicare adds coverage under Original Medicare for new services during the year.
+If Medicare adds coverage for any services during 2021, either Medicare or our plan will cover those services. - The benefits chart below describes the benefits and Medicare cost-sharing for the Mercy Care Advantage plan.
+Following the Mercy Care Advantage benefit chart is a chart describing the benefits and services covered by AHCCCS (Medicaid) and the level of your Medicare cost sharing based on your AHCCCS (Medicaid) eligibility. - If you are within our plan's two-month period of deemed continued eligibility, we will continue to provide all Medicare Advantage plan-covered Medicare benefits.
+However, during this period, we will not continue to cover Medicaid benefits that are included under AHCCCS (Medicaid), nor will we pay the Medicare premiums or cost sharing for which the state would otherwise be liable had you not lost your Medicaid eligibility.
 Medicare cost-sharing amounts for Medicare basic and supplemental benefits do not change during this period.

-You do not pay anything for the services listed in the Benefits Chart, as long as you meet the coverage requirements described above.
+If you are eligible for Medicare cost-sharing assistance under AHCCCS (Medicaid), you do not pay anything for the services listed in the Benefits Chart, as long as you meet the coverage requirements described above.